-You may find it helpful to keep track of your side effects, so it is easier to explain any changes with your health care team.
+You may find it helpful to keep track of your side effects, so it is easier to talk about any changes with your health care team.
 Learn more about why tracking side effects is helpful.

-Sometimes, physical side effects can last after treatment ends.
+Sometimes, side effects can last after treatment ends.
 Doctors call these long-term side effects.
-They call side effects that occur months or years after treatment late effects.
+Side effects that occur months or years after treatment are called late effects.
 The next section in this guide describes the specific late effects of Hodgkin lymphoma.
 Treating long-term side effects and late effects is an important part of survivorship care.
 Learn more by reading the Follow-up Care section of this guide or talking with your doctor.

 Coping with emotional and social effects

 You can have emotional and social effects after a cancer diagnosis.
 This may include dealing with a variety of emotions, such as sadness, anxiety, or anger, or managing your stress level.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.

 You can also find coping strategies for emotional and social effects in a separate section of this website.
 This section includes many resources for finding support and information to meet your needs.